mikebouck/MiniBus.Core/README.md

 # MiniBus.Core

-A small .NET Core/Framework messaging library ported from MiniBus (.NET Framework only) by Steve Bate.
+A small .NET Standard messaging library forked from [MiniBus](https://github.com/SteveBate/MiniBus) (.NET Framework) by Steve Bate.
 Support for transactions, automatic retries, load balancing, JSON serialization, and more.
-Basically MiniBus but compilation target is .NET Standard (Windows only due to MSMQ dependency) in addition to .NET Framework.
+Basically MiniBus but compilation target is .NET Standard (Windows only due to MSMQ dependency).
 Provides a simple and reliable way of integrating applications and services via message queues minus the complexity of a full-on ESB.

-* NOTE - MiniBus.Core now appears as Mini.Bus.Core in NuGet package manager
+MiniBus.Core leverages Bill Loytty's excellent [MSMQ.Messaging](https://github.com/weloytty/MSMQ.Messaging) library (a straight port of the .NET Framework's System.Messaging assembly to .NET Core, based on the reference source).
+This is necessary due to the MiniBus MSMQ dependency which, by default, is not supported by .NET Standard.

+Note: MiniBus.Core does not change the MiniBus namespaces/APIs/semantics to facilitate easy porting of legacy MiniBus-enabled .NET Framework code to .NET Core.

 ## Features